elunna/nerfhack-changelog/README.md

 ### Misc monster changes
 * all quest guardian colors were changed to cyan
-* all A class monsters are immune to death magic (xnh)
+* all A class monsters are immune to death magic (xNetHack)
 * All A class monsters resist sickness.
 * air elementals get shock resistance.
 * Aleax difficulty raised to 16 (SLASH'EM)
-* Aleax weapon attacks raised to 2d6 (SporkHack)
+* Aleax weapon attacks raised to 2d6 (Sporkhack)
 * baluchitherium are now huge; have -5 AC, strengthened claw attack from 5d4 to 5d12; increased difficulty
 * all bats can see invisible
-* captains are considered princes (xnh)
+* captains are considered princes (xNetHack)
-* captains and watch captains generate with keys (Evil)
+* captains and watch captains generate with keys (EvilHack)
-* centaurs will keep their distance from the player naturally (xnh)
+* centaurs will keep their distance from the player naturally (xNetHack)
 * couatls get sleep and shock resistance (Fourk)
 * couatls get a stunning gaze and can generate invisible
 * deep ones and deeper ones have thick skin, matching deepest ones
-* many major demons have been given flight (xnh)
+* many major demons have been given flight (xNetHack)
 * dingos have been replaced with warg pups - very similar to dingos but slight adjustments so they can grow into wargs.
 * disenchanters can appear in the main dungeon
 * dragons, nagas, and golems don't balk at approaching as much
-* dwarves sometimes start with potions of booze (xnh)
+* dwarves sometimes start with potions of booze (xNetHack)
 * all elementals resist sickness
 * arch-liches resist acid
-* elf-lords get 9AC, elvenkings get 8AC (K-Mod)
+* elf-lords get 9AC, Elvenkings get 8AC (K-Mod)
 * erinys can generate up to 13 times (previously only 3 could be birthed in the entire game)
 * ettins count as giants and are vulnerable to sling damage
-* fell beasts can shriek, inflicting stun damage (xnh/evil)
+* fell beasts can shriek, inflicting stun damage (xNetHack/EvilHack)
-* floating eyes inflict less passive paralysis; wisdom limits duration (Dyna)
+* floating eyes inflict less passive paralysis; wisdom limits duration (Dynahack)
 * all footrice can fly
 * all footrice have more potent hissing attacks - the stoning process is twice as likely
-* foocubi gain a level when draining one from the player (xnh)
+* foocubi gain a level when draining one from the player (xNetHack)
 * gas spores and volatile mushrooms start with exactly 1 HP
 * genetic engineers grudge all other monsters
 * all ghost class monsters get acid resistance
 * giant mimics get an engulf-digest attack
-* giant spiders can ensnare monsters in webs (Evil)
+* giant spiders can ensnare monsters in webs (EvilHack)
 * gnome lords and kings always get gnomish suits
 * gnomish wizards always get a gnomish helm
 * gnomes get candles in the mines twice as often as before
-* goblins can generate in small groups (Spork)
+* goblins can generate in small groups (Sporkhack)
-* green slimes can hide on the ceiling (xnh)
+* green slimes can hide on the ceiling (xNetHack)
 * green slimes can appear in the main dungeon, are faster (going from 6 to 13 speed), higher difficulty
 * green slimes have a passive sliming attack (Grunt)
-* gremlins can steal intrinsics no matter the time of day (FIQ)
+* gremlins can steal intrinsics no matter the time of day (FIQHack)
 * peaceful gremlins don't use fountains/pools/etc to split themselves (Fourk)
-* hobbits can get flint with their slings (xnh)
+* hobbits can get flint with their slings (xNetHack)
 * horned devils get a butt attack
 * All hulks resist poison
-* ice and bone devils are now lawful (xnh)
+* ice and bone devils are now lawful (xNetHack)
 * ice devils have speed 8 (K-Mod)
-* ice devils' cold sting and claw attacks have been buffed, they have the power to strip cold resistance from the player or monsters (xnh)
+* ice devils' cold sting and claw attacks have been buffed, they have the power to strip cold resistance from the player or monsters (xNetHack)
 * iron golems get a passive disenchant attack (from SLASH'EM steel golems)
 * jellyfish get a passive paralyzing attack
 * Keystone Kops are tougher (K-Mod)